PERIMETER

 A few topics in PERIMETER:

-• Cornfields, cowboys, cattle drives, shanty towns and homeless encampments
+• Cornfields, cowboys, cattle drives,

 • Chubby Point, Hoorn’s Hoek, and Treacherous Jeffrey’s Point

-• Navigating the FDR Drive without a car, the last trolley in New York State
+• Navigating the FDR Drive without a car

 • Landfill, sinkholes, springs, glaciers, and the ice trade

-• The largest human-made explosion on earth, the biggest brewery in America
+• The largest human-made explosion on Earth

 • Maude Sargent, John Finley, James R. Smith, and Helen Worden